apenella/go-ansible/README.md

 Go-ansible is a Go package that enables the execution of `ansible-playbook` or `ansible` commands directly from Golang applications.
 It supports a wide range of options for each command, enabling smooth integration of Ansible functionality into your projects.
 Let's dive in and explore the capabilities of `go-ansible` together.

-> **Disclaimer**: Please note that the master branch may contain unreleased features.
+> **Disclaimer**: Please note that the master branch may contain unreleased or prereleased features.
 Be aware of this when utilizing the library in your projects.

 - [go-ansible](#go-ansible)
   - [Install](#install)